Feng1909/PPYOLO-Tiny/README.md

    The model is trained from 1% of  BDD100K dataset for 250 epochs

-   If you want to predict from a camera, change
+   If you want to predict from a camera, change [if True](https://github.com/Feng1909/PPYOLO-Tiny/blob/main/predict.py#L7) into `if False`

 ## Structure of PPYOLO-Tiny